No one likes to go to the dentist. Frankly, it’s a hassle: you have to set up an appointment and endure the annoyance of the dentist’s office.

 ✔ When to use SnapCorrect:

 SnapCorrect can treat most mild and moderate cases, even if you’ve had braces before.
-If you want to simultaneously brighten and straighten your teeth, then SnapCorrect is the way to go.
+If you want to straighten your teeth (and then whiten them indefinitely), then SnapCorrect is the way to go.

 ✖ When NOT to use SnapCorrect: